(Picture above is from my bike ride this weekend.)

 No, I was exhausted by Friday.
 But, I kept up the pace til Sunday afternoon when the seminar was over because I didn’t want to miss out on anything.

-But, when Sunday rolled around I didn’t know if I could do it.
-I left the conference early because I couldn’t keep myself going any longer.
-Not to mention if I met any new people they were just going to get an overtired version of myself.
+But, when Sunday rolled around I left the conference early because I couldn’t keep myself going any longer.
+Not to mention, if I met anyone new they’d just get an overtired version of myself.

 I needed a serious nap.

 I told Denis we could do the ride but we’d need to go slower.
 I wasn’t sure if I could do it at all to tell you the truth.
 I took half an hour nap, packed some Clif Bloks and some water, and off I went.